 This small adventure park has a fun beginner zipline, horseback riding and offers barbecue dinners.
 Their BBQ is one of the best we’ve ever had in Costa Rica and their property is beautiful.
 It’s only a 15 minute drive by car from Tamarindo.

-Visiting beaches is a must since you’re close to some of amazing beaches like Avellanas, Grande, Langosta, Conchal, Flamingo, Mina and Brasilito.
+Visiting beaches is a must for beach lovers since you’re close to some of popular beaches in the Guanacaste province like Avellanas, Grande, Langosta, Conchal, Flamingo, Mina and Brasilito.
+This is one of the reasons why Tamarindo is a popular beach town in Costa Rica since you can spend weeks visiting a different beach every day!

 Marino Las Baulas National Park Estuary boat ride

-Take a boat ride through the estuary through the Marino Las Baulas National Park to see monkeys, birds and crocodiles.
-Right in town as the entrance to the national park is right on the most northern end of the beach.
-Costs around $35 USD per person.
+The entrance to the national park is on the most northern end of the beach.
+Costs around $40 USD per person for the boat tour.

 Party